 10 – Easter: Varies in March or April

 Wherever Easter happens to fall, it is an extremely popular day to be in the parks.
-There are typically special events happening in the parks as well as church services available for guests that are staying on property.
+There are typically special events happening in the parks, as well as church services available for guests that are staying on property.
 You can even book special brunches and other dining events.

 9 – Memorial Weekend: Last weekend in May

-Since it is a nice three day weekend, it definitely draws the crowds into the parks.
+Since it is a lovely three day weekend, it definitely draws the crowds into the parks.
 It is always nice when travelers don’t have to use an extra vacation day since they already have a day off, so it makes it a popular weekend to be at Walt Disney World.

 8 – Independence Day: July 4th

 The fireworks at Walt Disney World are amazing, so that draws in a large number of guests hoping to get a great spot to see the show.
 Magic Kingdom typically closes to capacity on July 4th.
-Disney even has to adjust traffic in order to help alleviate traffic jams getting to the park.
+Disney even has to adjust traffic to help alleviate traffic jams getting to the park.

 7 – Labor Day Weekend: First weekend in September

-This is another 3 day weekend opportunity that always seems to draw in the guests for a little bit of Disney fun over the long weekend.
+This is another 3-day weekend opportunity that always seems to draw in the guests for a little bit of Disney fun over the long weekend.
 It is definitely a popular time for locals to make appearances in the parks, too.

 6 – Magic Kingdom / Epcot’s Birthdays: October 1st